sandermendes/Project-001/README.md

 ## User Service Test
 ![User Service Test](https://raw.githubusercontent.com/sandermendes/Go-Golang-Gorm-Postgres-Gqlgen-Graphql/main/assets/Screenshot%20from%202023-06-29%2019-47-16.png)

-This command will start the necessary services and set up the development environment inside a Docker container.

 Feel free to explore the code and make any improvements or modifications to suit your needs!